mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 #.
 Ensure that a ``find`` operation results in a call to the refresh callback.
 #.
 Validate the refresh callback inputs, including the timeout parameter if
 possible.
 #.
+Close the client.

+#.
 Ensure there is a cache with credentials that will expire in less than 5 minutes, using a client with an appropriate request callback.
 #.
 Create a new client with the a request callback but no refresh callback.
 #.
 Ensure that a ``find`` operation results in a call to the request callback.
+#.
+Close the client.

 If the driver does not supports using callback hashes as part of the cache key, skip the next test.

 # Create a new client with a different request callback.
 # Ensure that a ``find`` operation adds a new entry to the cache.
+#.
+Close the client.

 #.
 Clear the cache.
 #.
 Create a new client with a valid request callback that gives credentials that expire within 5 minutes and a refresh callback that gives invalid